 If you’ve been researching wild camping in the United Kingdom, you’ve probably seen that many websites just describe how unlawful this activity is.
 In truth, wild camping is actually a completely legal outdoor activity, although it is accompanied by a set of strict rules that every wild camper needs to follow.
 It is extremely important that you thoroughly plan your outing and do your research if you want to avoid getting fined.

 Across the United Kingdom, there are a lot of plots of land that you can wild camp on without anybody giving you trouble.
-However, even though this goes without saying, common sense is always needed when engaging in this activity.
+However, even though this goes without saying, common sense is always needed, if someone asks you to move just move on.
 Always try to obtain the landowner’s permission, respect “private land” signs you encounter, and never camp close to people’s homes and roads.

 Here’s an example – let’s say you’re planning to wild camp in England’s world-famous Lake District.
 Even though the official website of the Lake District encourages you to do so, it also states that the Lake District National Park Authority is in no power to allow outdoor enthusiasts to set up their camps on private plots of land.